-A similar trend transpires when investigating Oxbridge.
+A similar trend is apparent when investigating Oxbridge.
 Although only 1% of the population attend Oxbridge, former graduates make up 75% of Judges, 59% of the cabinet and 47% of newspaper columnists.
 The US has a similar theme; George W Bush, John Kerry, George H W Bush, Steve Mnuchin (US Treasury Secretary) and Robert Kagan (influential neoconservative writer) all attended the secret ‘Skull and Bones Society’ at Yale University.
-This concentration of wealth and power among a few well connected people is of no surprise and has been going on for decades.
+This concentration of wealth and power among a few very well connected people is of no surprise and has been continuing for decades.

 I suspect the initial goal of these activists was well intentioned, fighting to gain recognition for marginalised groups.
 In recent years, however, identity politics has shifted away from inclusion to exclusion.
 For example; you can’t talk about abortion because you’re a man, regardless of any possible expertise you may possess.
 Outgroups are voiceless, and if they still want to support an in-group, they are given the title of ally, but must remain mute.
-Luckily (cue sarcasm), identarians are concerned with burning, hot topics such as; cultural appropriation, mansplaining and manspreading.
+Luckily (cue sarcasm), identarians are concerned with hot topics such as; cultural appropriation, mansplaining and manspreading.

 Jeremy Bentham, the 18th century British philosopher offered the “greatest happiness” principle suggesting “it is the greatest happiness of the greatest number that is the measure of right or wrong”.
-So with this in mind, we could compare how many potential people identity politics would help as a net value.
-Then we might compare this to how many people would benefit if we made a concerted, cohesive decision to tackle the system of neoliberalism (unbridled capitalism) and the people who gain mercilessly from the efforts of others.
-I’m relatively sure that under this ‘Jeremy Bentham test’ the latter would win a unanimous decision.
+So with this in mind, we could compare how many potential people identarians would help with their ideology, as a net value.
+Then one could compare this with how many people would benefit if we made a concerted, cohesive decision to tackle the system of neoliberalism (unbridled capitalism) and the people who gain mercilessly from the efforts of others.
+I’m relatively sure that under this ‘utilitarian type thought experiment’ the latter would win a unanimous decision.

 Some background, in 2017 Oxfam stated that 8 men had more wealth than the poorest half of society, that’s 3.8 billion people.
 On top of this, more than 3 billion people currently live on less than $2.50 a day.
 All the while Jeff Bezos who pays wages too low to live on, makes (not earns) $230,000 (US) per minute.
-He has amassed a fortune worth approximately $150 billion, selling us shit we don’t need, while destroying many small businesses along the way.
-If at this point you fail to see an issue with this, you are part of the problem and have bought into neoliberalism, hook, line and sinker.
+He has amassed a fortune worth approximately $150 billion.
+He’s achieved this by selling us shit we don’t need, while destroying many small businesses along the way.
+If at this point if you fail to see an issue with this, you are part of the problem and have succumbed to neoliberalism, hook, line and sinker.

-In several studies conducted in this area they concluded that the most successful are also the luckiest.
-In an effort to tie this together, take Bill Gates; he came from a upper class background, had access to computers when only 0.01% of his generation had this privilege, while his mother had social connections with the Chairman of IBM.
+In several studies conducted in this area, they concluded that the most successful are also the luckiest.
+In an effort to tie this together, take Bill Gates; he came from a upper class background, had access to computers when only 0.01% of his generation had this privilege.
+Furthermore his mother had social connections with the Chairman of IBM.
 Is it just me or is that some sort of luck.
-The lesson is, don’t be fooled by people who tell you they attained their perceived success through their own hard work, because nobody succeeds (whatever that means) alone.
+The lesson is, don’t be fooled by people who tell you they attained their perceived success through their own hard work because nobody succeeds (whatever that means) entirely alone.

 One such reasons for this is what’s called rent seeking.
 This is when people at the top of the income spectrum use their position to increase their personal gains beyond the amount needed to sustain their employment.
 Which as mentioned earlier is used to influence political debate.
 Secondly social mobility, it is well established that countries with high economic inequality have lower levels of social mobility.
 Furthermore, children of highly paid people are more likely to be highly paid themselves, while children of poorly paid people are likely to be lower earners.
-It is thought that the principle mechanism regarding social mobility is education.
-Research has found a correlation between low maths and reading scores and the inequality between countries.
+It is proposed that the principle mechanism regarding social mobility is education.
+Research has found a correlation between low maths and reading scores with the inequality between countries.
 In other words, countries who are more equal, attain better maths and reading scores than their unequal counterparts.

 There are well established links between economic inequality and both property and violent crime.
 Rates of crime are higher in countries that are more unequal, even when accounting for other determinants of crime, such as low employment and low income.
 It is suggested that economic inequality influences the way we think, act and relate to each other.
 Health also suffers in an unequal society; life expectancy, infant mortality, mental illness and obesity are all improved in more equal societies.
 The most plausible explanation for the disparity in outcome is ‘status anxiety’.
 It is thought that this occurs as inequality places society in a socio-economic hierarchy that fosters status competition, leading to stress, poor health and other negative outcomes.
 Rounding this off we have social cohesion.

 A weakening of societal bonds and trust is fertile ground for violent crime.
 These mechanisms can also have an affect on how people view themselves and others.
 A study in the US found that people who lived in less equal states of the US were less likely to be compassionate, agreeable, cooperative, altruistic or trusting.
-This concludes my case as to why we need to reduce economic inequality.
+This just about concludes my case as to why we need to reduce economic inequality.
 It’s my belief that this one aspect affects millions of people in a variety of ways, whilst reducing society’s potential, and therefore, the quality of life for most people.

 So what’s the answer?
-That’s quite simple, it’s power.
-Nothing can change if you don’t attain power, regardless where you may be in the world.
+That’s quite simple, power.
+Nothing can change without power, regardless where you may be in the world.
 To achieve power for the people you need a concern that appeals to the majority of people.
-This will inevitably involve the left winning back the disenfranchised working class.
-The very same group who most centre left parties around the world gave up on, in exchange for middle class voters in the 90’s early 2000’s.
+For the left this will inevitably involve winning back the disenfranchised working class.
+The very same group who the majority of centre left parties around the world gave up on in exchange for middle class voters in the 90’s early 2000’s.
 Many of whom received an earful of liberal platitudes, from people such as Tony Blair and Bill Clinton, while losing their jobs and self-respect.

 In essence, this may require “giving up on your convictions to do what’s best generally”.
 Greene states we can do this as we have 2 systems of thinking; one of automatic processes, intuitions and emotions, the other of deep thinking, logic and rationality.
-I could guess that most people would agree that where politics is concerned many people resort to an emotion led way of thinking, and often nothing gets resolved.
+I could guess that most people would agree that where politics is concerned many people resort to an emotional inspired way of thinking, and often nothing gets resolved.
 I propose that we have to move away from our particular, safe, moral tribes and like Bentham, reason what is actually the best result for the most amount of people.